Special Forces Group (Japan): Assault rifles

 It was procured as Special Rifle B and was confirmed to have been equipped by personnel aboard the UH-60 Black Hawk, as seen in images from a training exercise in Australia in 2022.
-At that time, they were observed using optical sights, laser modules, flashlights, PMAG and H&KGEN3 magazines, etc.
+At that time, they were observed using optical sights (mostly EOTech and Aimpoint sights), laser aiming modules, tactical flashlights, Magpul PMAGs and Heckler & Koch Gen.3 magazines, etc.